-Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Number of emergency management community initiatives delivered 8 8 10 Ten initiatives were delivered by Emergency Management Bay of Plenty, including: Shakeout, Tsunami Hikr Restart a Heart Day and a Chinese community preparedness workshop Percentage of residents that know they need to be self-reliant in a major civil defence emergency 84% 95% 79% This is measured in our annual residents' surve This target has yet to be achieved over four consecutive years.
+PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Number of emergency management community initiatives delivered 8 8 10 Ten initiatives were delivered by Emergency Management Bay of Plenty, including: Shakeout, Tsunami Hikoi Restart a Heart Day and a Chinese community preparedness workshop.
+Percentage of residents that know they need to be self-reliant in a major civil defence emergency 84% 95% 79% This is measured in our annual residents' survey.
+This target has yet to be achieved over four consecutive years.
 We will provide community education initiatives increase public awareness and preparedness.
-Percentage of residents living in a tsunami evacuation zone who know that they live in the evacuation zone Not measured 70% Not measured This is an old measure that has been replaced following a resolution of the Audit, Finance, Risk and Monitoring Committee on 19 February 2019 and do not change the level of service identified.
+Percentage of residents living in a tsunami evacuation zone who know that they live in the evacuation zone Not measured 70% Not measured This is an old measure that has been replaced following a resolution of the Audit, Finance, Risk and Monitoring Committee on 19 February 2019 and does not change the level of service identified.
 See below table: Additional measures monitored.
 Percentage of residents living in a tsunami evacuation zone who know where their safe location is and how to get there.
-Not measured 50% Not measured This is an old measure that has been replaced following a resolution of the Audit, Finance, Risk and Monitoring Committee on 19 February 2019 and do not change the level of service identified.
-See below table: Additiona measures monitored.
-We will provide critical services during and lifter emergencies.
-Business continuity and crisis management arrangements are tested Not Achieved Twice Annually Achieved Of the 40 business continuity plans, 33 are complete, five are nearing completion and two are delayed.
+Not measured 50% Not measured This is an old measure that has been replaced following a resolution of the Audit, Finance, Risk and Monitoring Committee on 19 February 2019 and does not change the level of service identified.
+See below table: Additional measures monitored.
+We will provide critical services during and after emergencies.
+Business continuity and crisis management arrangements are tested Not Achieved Twice Annually Not Achieved Of the 40 business continuity plans, 33 are complete, five are nearing completion and two were delayed.
+We will provide community support through Number of community-led or staffed civil defence centres available for communities to evacuate to 6 8 8 Target achieved with eight civil defence centres.
 We will provide community support through planned arrangements.
-Number of community-led or staffed civil defence centres available for communities to evacuate to 6 8 6 Target achieved with eight civil defence centres and six community-led centres Number of communities supported by community response plans 4 7 4 Target not met.
+Number of communities supported by community response plans 4 7 4 Target not met.
 A suitable approach for Tauranga is currently being considered and will be implemented in 2021/22.